 Please visit the Office of International Students and Scholars website for general information about preparing for your arrival to USD.
-In addition, you may reference our New International Student Handbook for specific information about housing, transportation, banking, etc.
+In addition, the International Student and Scholar Handbook is a great resource for your pre-departure planning.
+This handbook covers topics such as finding a place to live in San Diego, purchasing or renting a car, opening a bank account, etc.

 All Exchange and Free Mover students must have a J-1 Student Visa in order to attend classes at USD.
 A Form DS-2019, issued by USD’s Responsible Officer (RO) will be sent to the student after acceptance.
 Students will need this document to complete their J1 Visa application and appointment with the US Embassy or Consulate.